taikedz-mt/babelfish/README.md

 ## Requirements

-The server requires `lua-json` and `lua-sec` (Ubuntu's package names) to be installed, as well as potentially adding the mod to the trusted mods for security purposes.
+The server requires `lua-json` and `lua-sec` to be installed, as well as potentially adding the mod to the trusted mods for security purposes.

+On Ubuntu/Debian, Minetest does not pick up on packages in `/usr/local/lib` ; instead you need to install luarocks and then use that

+	apt-get install luarocks
+	luarocks install luasec luajson

+## Integrations

+This mod supports IRC - any shout actions are propagated through the IRC too.

 ## Engines